Making Tax Digital (MTD) for Small Businesses: What You Need to Know Before April 2026

 Making Tax Digital isn’t just a tax change — it’s a business systems change.

-Handled properly, it can:
+Handled well, it can:

-improve cashflow
+Improve cashflow

-reduce stress
+Reduce stress

 Handled badly, it can feel overwhelming.